any-docs/css/content/reference/at-rules/@function/index.md

 The different parts of the `@function` syntax are as follows:

 - `--function-name`
-  - The identifying name of the function, a {{cssxref("dashed-ident")}} that starts with `--` and is followed by a valid, user-defined identifier.
+  - The identifying name of the function, a `dashed-ident` that starts with `--` and is followed by a valid, user-defined identifier.
 It is case-sensitive.
 - `<function-parameter>#?` <Badge type="info" text="Optional" />
   - Zero or more function parameter definitions.
 Multiple parameter definitions are separated by commas.
 Each parameter consists of:
     - `--param-name`
-      - A [CSS custom property](/reference/properties/--*) name to identify the parameter, a {{cssxref("dashed-ident")}} that starts with `--` and is followed by a valid, user-defined identifier.
+      - A [CSS custom property](/reference/properties/--*) name to identify the parameter, a `dashed-ident` that starts with `--` and is followed by a valid, user-defined identifier.
 It is case-sensitive.
 Function parameters can be considered custom properties that are locally scoped to the function body.
     - `<css-type>` <Badge type="info" text="Optional" />
-      - A CSS data type or a {{cssxref("type()")}} function that defines the accepted data type(s) for the parameter.
+      - A CSS data type or a `type()` function that defines the accepted data type(s) for the parameter.
 If this is not specified, any data type will be valid for the parameter (the same as specifying `type(*)`).
     - `<default-value>` <Badge type="info" text="Optional" />
       - A CSS value specifying the default value to assign to the parameter if it is not specified when the function is called.
 This value must be valid according to the `<css-type>` if specified.
 The default value is separated from the other parts of the parameter definition with a colon (`:`).
 - `[returns <css-type>]?` <Badge type="info" text="Optional" />
-  - A CSS data type or a {{cssxref("type()")}} function, preceded by the keyword `returns`, which defines the accepted return type(s) for the parameter.
+  - A CSS data type or a `type()` function, preceded by the keyword `returns`, which defines the accepted return type(s) for the parameter.
 If this is not specified, any data type will be valid for the parameter (the same as specifying `returns type(*)`), although bear in mind that the function will be invalid if the return type does not match the type produced by the `result` descriptor.
 - `<declaration-rule-list>`
   - One or more CSS declarations or at-rules that define the body of the function, which contains its logic.
 Included declarations can include:
     - CSS custom properties, which are locally scoped to the function body.